 Naomi Duguid is a writer, photographer, teacher, cook, and world traveler based in Toronto, Canada.
-She is the author of multiple award-winning cookbooks including Burma: Rivers of Flavor, Flatbreads & Flavors: A Baker’s Atlas, Hot Sour Salty Sweet: A Culinary Journey Through Southeast Asia, Seductions of Rice, Mangoes & Curry Leaves, Home Baking: The Artful Mix of Flour and Traditions from Around the World, and Beyond the Great Wall.
 Her articles have appeared in Lucky peach, Food & Wine, and she is also a contributing editor to Saveur Magazine.

 Chapters are divided based on food group: Flavors and Condiments, Salads and Vegetables, Soup Paradise, Stuffed Vegetables and Dumplings, Fish, Grilled Meat and Poultry, Stovetop Meat and Poultry, Rice and Other Grains, A Taste for Sweet, and A Wealthy of Fruit.

-One of my favorite parts of the book are the descriptive stories of Duguid’s travels- from searching for saffron, her experiences in Iran, life in a Yazidi village, the history of the Assyrians, Persian poetry, the Shah Chirag in Shiraz (one of the holiest sites in Iran), Zoroastrianism and its impact on the empire, and the honey bees and wine of Georgia (Georgians may have been the first people to know winemaking).
+One of my favorite parts of the book are the descriptive stories of Naomi’s travels- from searching for saffron, her experiences in Iran, life in a Yazidi village, the history of the Assyrians, Persian poetry, the Shah Chirag in Shiraz (one of the holiest sites in Iran), Zoroastrianism and its impact on the empire, and the honey bees and wine of Georgia (Georgians may have been the first people to know winemaking).

 The location photography is provided by Naomi Duguid with the studio photography by Gentl & Hyers.
 Many of the recipes includes a beautifully-styled photo of the finished dish.
 There are also plenty of gorgeous photos featuring Duguid’s travels with the local people, food, and scenery.
 Measurements are provided in US Customary.
-The name of the recipe is listed in English and its original language where applicable.
+The name of the recipe is listed in English and its original language when applicable.

-A basic dough is cut into circles, filled with the lamb (or other meat/vegetarian options), then pleated and twisted at the top to seal and form a thick handle.
 The dumplings are meant to be eaten by hand.
-Duguid states that to eat, you pick up the dumpling by the topknot handle and bite a small hole in the side to suck out the juices that accumulated as the meat cooked before eating the rest of the dumpling.
+Naomi states that to eat, you pick up the dumpling by the topknot handle and bite a small hole in the side to suck out the juices that accumulated as the meat cooked before eating the rest of the dumpling.
 The thick, tough handle is generally set aside instead of eaten to save room for the best part of the dumplings.

-Duguid also offers a recipe for vegetarian Khinkali made with mushrooms for fasting times like Lent.
+Avoiding meat?
+Naomi also offers a recipe for vegetarian Khinkali made with mushrooms for fasting times like Lent.

 I also made Prasi Pkhali (Georgian Leek Pâté), Fesanjun Khoresh (Classic Pomegranate Walnut Chicken Stew), Birinji Rash (Kurdish Black Rice), and Gata (Armenian Puff Pastry Cake).